ljmirani/theater-premieres/README.md

 ## What I learned
 * The Basics of Scraping
-* Using new data cleaning tricks, we learned in class
+* Using new data cleaning tricks we learned in class

 ## What I would have liked to do (with more time/skills)
 * so many things